LunarWatcher/se-data-dump-transformer/README.md

 ### Requirements

 * `pip3 install -r requirements.txt`
 * Lots of storage.
-The 2024Q1 data dump was 92GB
+The 2024Q1 data dump was 92GB compressed, and uncompressed, converted files are cached on disk before being compressed.
+The Stack Overflow data dump may take several hundred gigabytes of cache storage while the conversion process is happening.
 * A display you can access somehow (physical or virtual, but you need to be able to see it) to be able to solve captchas

+The downloader does **not** support Docker due to the display requirement.

 ### Config, running, and what to expect